 If someone were to stumble upon your website, there’s a very small chance that he or she is in need of your services right that very moment.

 They might think “oh, this fella is really good at doing that thing and could probably help me out.
 I’ll send him an email tomorrow and oh look!
 I’ve got a new email!
-Hahaha, there’s a link to a funny video inside!“
+Oh, there’s a link to a funny video inside!
+Hahaha!
+A cat falling into a bucket!
+I have to send that to Sarah….”

 People online are like drunk 8-year olds with ADHD.
-It’s like really hard to keep their attention.
+It’s really hard to keep their attention.

 Let me give you a quick recap of what needs to happen before someone becomes your customer.
 They need to: